-Types of Flies
+Pest Identification: Types of Flies

-Fruit Flies – ⅛ inch long with a yellow or dark yellow tint.
-These flies are seen primarily around decaying fruit or vegetables or even house plants that are decaying.
-Fruit Flies are most abundant in late summer and early fall and they are not only the smallest fly but also live only 1 – 2 weeks.
-The best treatment for fruit flies is to remove the source of their feeding which typically will be bananas, a vegetable laying around or even potatoes.
-Our fruit fly treatment consists of a contact treatment of the affected areas while avoiding any food and using special baiting stations that will lure these fruit flies.
+Fruit flies are ⅛ of an inch in length and often have a yellow or dark yellow tint.
+These flies are found primarily around decaying fruit, vegetables, and even house plants.
+They thrive during late summer and early fall.
+They are among the smallest flies and live only one to two weeks.
+The best treatment for fruit flies is to remove their food source, commonly bananas or potatoes.
+Treatments involve contact treatment of impacted areas and using special baiting stations to lure them.